SiJBC/profile_generator/readme.md

 The application generates a PDF resume from the user provided GitHub profile.

+GIVEN the developer has a GitHub profile

+WHEN prompted for the developer's GitHub username and favorite color

+THEN a PDF profile is generated

 * The generated resume includes a bio image from the user's GitHub profile.

 * The generated resume includes the user's location and a link to their GitHub profile.